MISSION STATEMENT

 *Parent signature on Weekly Log is considered part of homework

-Examples of behaviors.
+Other Examples of Positive Behaviors.

 Helping others